-When you seek treatment at a hospital, you trust in doctors, nurses, surgeons, and other hospital staff to take care of your well-being.
+When you seek treatment at a hospital, you trust doctors, nurses, surgeons, and other hospital staff to take care of your well-being.

 If you or a loved one has suffered harm because a healthcare provider at a hospital was negligent, you might be entitled to compensation for hospital malpractice.

-What Is Hospital Malpractice?
+What Is Hospital Malpractice In Maryland?

 Hospital malpractice is a form of medical malpractice that occurs when a medical error is made at a hospital.